sakai-mirror/course-management/xdocs/readme.txt

 $Id: $

 I. Introduction
+	From its inception, Sakai has maintained a strong separation between the concept of a generic "site" and an academic "course".
+This allows the framework to maintain flexibility and to offer non-course-related worksites.
+The Course Management project provides course-oriented tools and services the ability to utilize course-specific data that can not be modeled in generic site -> member relationships while maintaining Sakai's generic site-orientation.

+II.
+Related Projects and Components
-	The /course-management module contains the Course Management API, a hibernate implementation, and a federating implementation that allows for federating from multiple data sources.
+	The /course-management module contains the Course Management API, a hibernate implementation, and a federating implementation that allows for federating course data from multiple sources.
 See the section on federating CM implementations below.

-II.
+	The /providers module contains Sakai's default GroupProvider, which makes use of the CourseManagementService to resolve users memberships.

+	The /roster module contains the Roster tool, which is a client of the CourseManagementService.

+	The /site-manage module contains the Worksite Setup and Site Info tools.
+Like the Roster tool, these tools are also clients of the CourseManagementService.
+Additionally, these tools also play an important role in associating sites with "Sections".
+CM is the source-of-authority for official Sections, and Site Info / WS Setup provides the "glue" that allows us to map between Sakai's Site & Group "providerIds" and CourseManagement's Section "enterpriseIds".

+III.
 Supplying CM with data

 	There are several options for supplying Sakai with CM data via the CourseManagement APIs.

-	A. Loading test data
+	A. Loading sample data
-		To load data into the default hibernate implementation:
+		To load sample data into the default hibernate implementation, simply start tomcat with -Dsakai.demo=true.
+You may customize the sample dataloading procedure here:
-		1) Modify cm-impl/hibernate-impl/src/test/hibernate.dataload.properties to match
-		your database connection info.
-		2) cd course-management/cm-impl/hibernate-impl/impl ; maven load-data;
-		3) You may customize this dataloading procedure here: org.sakaiproject.coursemanagement.test.CourseManagementAdministrationDataLoader.
+		/cm-impl/hibernate-impl/impl/src/java/org/sakaiproject/coursemanagement/impl/SampleDataLoader.java

+		Note that the presence of existing CM data will cause the SampleDataLoader to fail.
+If you have existing sample data but would like to update the database with a new data set, empty the CM_* tables before running Sakai with -Dsakai.demo=true.

+		Using -Dsakai.demo=true also loads the sample UserDirectoryProvider.
+Keep in mind that the CM data and the user data must be kept in sync.
+If CM returns a member of a section where the member's EID is 'foo', the UserDirectoryProvider should be able to resolve user 'foo'.

 	B.Reconciiation
 		In order to use the hibernate implementation, you need some way to populate the hibernate tables with your enterprise data.
-This can be accomplished by preiodically running a quartz job to add, update, or remove CM objects from the hibernate tables.
-A sample job is distributed with Sakai 2.3: org.sakaiproject.coursemanagement.impl.job.SampleCMSyncJob.
-This job
+This can be accomplished by using the CourseManagementAdministration APIs.
+Preiodically running a quartz job to add, update, or remove CM objects via this API is a common practice.
+		A sample job is distributed with Sakai:
+		/cm-impl/hibernate-impl/impl/src/java/org/sakaiproject/coursemanagement/impl/job/ClassPathCMSyncJob.java
-		reads in simulated enterprise data from an xml file and reconciles the data with entries in the hibernate-managed tables.
-As of code freeze, this sample job is incomplete, so consider it just as a template to use in constructing your own reconciliation job.
+		This job reads in simulated enterprise data from an xml file and reconciles the data with entries in the hibernate-managed tables.
+Consider this job as just a sample to use in constructing your own reconciliation jobs.

 	C. Re-implementation
 		If you prefer to access your enterprise data directly and avoid reconciliation, you should write your own implementation of org.sakaiproject.coursemanagement.api.CourseManagementService.
-As of
+Not all
+		CourseManagementService methods are called in Sakai.
+As of the 2.5 release, there are three CM clients: the GroupProvider, the Roster tool, and WS Setup / Site Info.
+Depending on the specific tools and/or group provider you have deployed, you may choose to implement a subset of the CourseManagementService's methods.

-		Sakai 2.3, the CourseManagementService is called only via the CM implementation of Sakai's GroupProvider.
-As more tools start to make direct use of the CourseManagementService, the performance requirements of a CM Service implementation will change.
-This is something to keep in mind when deciding on an implementation technology.
-If some kind of remoting is used in your CM implementation, you should consider adding a caching mechanism as well.
+		If some kind of remoting (e.g. webservices) is used in your CM implementation, you should consider adding a caching mechanism to avoid excessive latency in CM service calls.

 	D. Federating multiple data sources
 		Some institutions may use a custom CM Service implementation to connect